ptr727/DWSpectrum-LSIO/README.md

 - Figure out how to automatically detect when new [NxWitness](https://nxvms.com/download/linux) or [DWSpectrum](https://dwspectrum.digital-watchdog.com/download/linux) releases are published, and update the container.
 Possibly parsing the readme file for version information, and using a webhook to kick the build.
 - Figure out how to use `--no-install-recommends` to make the image smaller.
 Currently we get a `OCI runtime create failed` error if it is used, probably missing some required but unspecified dependencies.
 - Resolve runtime failure `start-stop-daemon: unable to start /opt/digitalwatchdog/mediaserver/bin/mediaserver-bin (Invalid argument)`.
 It also happens with the base NxWitness container, but does not happen in all environments.
+- Using the lsiobase/ubuntu:xenial base image results in an [systemd-detect-virt error](https://github.com/systemd/systemd/issues/8111), the ubuntu:xenial base does not have the same problem, so we use lsiobase/ubuntu:bionic builds.